amandalin047/ERP_2023Fall/README.md

 ```
 which will automatically open a browser tab (if it doesn't, copy and paste any one of the URLs, e.g., `http:/localhost:blahblahblah` into your browser search bar), and voila!
 There's your Jupyter Lab!
 Note also that you do not need the internet to run Jupyter; localhost refers to your device.

-Last step, open a Jupyter notebook and paste the following lines into the first cell, then hit Run:
+Last step, open a Jupyter notebook (in the Launcher, select "Pytnon 3 ipython kernel") and paste the following lines into the first cell, then hit Run:
 ```
 import mne
 import numpy as np